SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 If everything goes right, you should have the same application you had in AWS up and running locally.
 You may have also noticed that applying against LocalStack is blazing fast compared to AWS.

-Let's test our functions:
+## Testing our local functions

+We can test our HTTP enabled function by hitting the local API Gateway url using `curl`:

 ```sh
 curl http://localhost:4566/restapis/ur5mwyfjy6/local/_user_request_/
 {"hello":"world"}
 ```

-Hit the local SNS and SQS server:
+To hit the local SNS and SQS server and trigger those functions, we will use `awslocal`:

 ```sh
 awslocal sns publish --topic-arn arn:aws:sns:us-east-1:000000000000:chalice-tf-topic --message "local SNS"